dwdas9/home/articles/MicrosoftFabric/ETL-Fabric-Pyspark-Notebook.md

 ### Summary

+- Pyspark notebook alone can completely create end-to-end robust ETL workflows
+- ADF Pipeline with Copy Data + Notebook or Dataflow can do the same job
+- Copy data activity in ADF pipeline can't do transformation.
+It is used for data ingestion only.
-Read, write and saveAsTable are the three important pyspark commands to learn.
+- Read, write and saveAsTable are the three important pyspark commands to learn.

 1. `spark.read.parquet("path of external parquets")`
 2. `df.limit(1000).write.mode("overwrite").parquet("path of lakehouse folder")`